Had3r/za-Szklem-Foto/README.md

 - CMS:

 The choice of CMS was probably the most difficult.
 I really like idea of Git-based CMS, which gives us full version control on all content out of the box.
-However, my choice fell on a different approach, called pure headless CMSs (API-first).
+However, my choice fell on a different approach, called pure headless CMS (API-first).
 The reason was that there were so many options available that allow me to completely customize the CMS.
 It also handles large amounts of data with ease, which is a key point (multiple photos).

 Contentful was my choice.
 Reasones:

-- **_Contantful images API offers media processing of various formats.
+- **_Contantful images API_** offers media processing of various formats.
 I can upload and store pretty much every popular file format like image, video, pdf, spreadsheet, markdown, etc. Thanks to the Contentful Images API, I can manipulate any image.
-For example it is possibility to resize, crop, decrease quality to optimize the size, and even change the format to JPG, PNG, and/or WebP._**
+For example it is possibility to resize, crop, decrease quality to optimize the size, and even change the format to JPG, PNG, and/or WebP.
 - **pricing**: I'm oriented towards the free version (for now).
 My free micro space includes 24 content types.
 Additionally, I can get up to 5000 records and 10 free users to manage all content.
 This is all I need to build this website
 - It has many languages, including polish, which is important for the person who manages it,
 - does not require technical knowledge of git or md files to create changes to the site,